David Knauss, Co. D, 153rd Pennsylvania Volunteers

 One game the girls did play with the boys was Jackstraws or Pick-up-sticks.
 The Indian children at the school taught them to play it with straws of wheat.
 To play, all that was needed was a pile of wood splinters or straws.
 The sticks were heaped in the middle of a table.
 Each player took a turn removing one stick from the pile.
 The challenge was to do so without moving any of the other sticks.

-Playing dominoes was a favourite pastime in the late 1800s.
-This game was played by the young and old.
+Playing dominoes was a favorite pastime in the late 1800s.
+This game was played by young and old.
 Dominoes are flat, rectangular blocks called tiles or bones.
 Each tile has two groups of dots on one side.
 The dots range in number from zero to six.
 The tiles are put in the middle of the table, face down.
 The first player to lay down all of his or her dominoes, by matching up the numbers, wins.

 Civil war dominoes

 Rachel and Ruth were inseparable when they were young, but as they grew older, Ruth got into more outdoor things like the boys were into.
 She loved to go hunting, not so much for the thrill of the kill, but she liked the freedom being out in the woods.
 She had no problem slipping on boy’s pants to keep warm when she went hunting with them during the winter months.
 She was a deadly shot with her father’s rifle, and she bagged her first big buck at the age of 13.
-The boys with her that day were amazed that Ruth insisted on field-dressing out her deer.
-After that, Ruth always had a well-deserved and very proud memory of that day.
+The boys with her that day were amazed that Ruth insisted on field-dressing out her own deer.
+Thereafter, Ruth always had a well-deserved, and very proud memory of that day.

 Rachel loved to read, and she devoured anything in print.
 She used to keep all the newspapers she could get her hands on, so she could read the stories again and again.
-She cut out the stories that sparked her interest and kept them tucked neatly between the pages of a book.
+She cut out the stories that sparked her interests and kept them tucked neatly between the pages of a book.

 She loved to read the published letters of Florence Nightingale about her experiences as a nurse in the Crimean War from 1854 to 1856.
 Nightingale was a prodigious and versatile writer, who was concerned with spreading medical knowledge.
-She wrote her tracts in simple English, so they could easily be understood by those with poor literacy skills.
+She wrote her tracts in simple English, so they could easily be understood by those with poor literary skills.

 Letter from Florence Nightingale to Lord Raglan, 8 January 1855

 Florence Nightingale, at the age of 24, and coming from a wealthy Italian family, felt called by God to help the poor and sick.
 She is considered the founder of modern nursing.
-She was known as “the lady with the lamp.”
-And she and her nurses saved many lives during the Crimean War.
+She was known as “the lady with the lamp,” and she and her nurses saved many lives during the Crimean War.

 Miss Nightingale in the hospital in Scutari, 1856

 Rachel read about how she took notice of the dirtiness and deterioration of the military hospitals.
 The conditions in the hospitals were dreadful, and wounded men were sleeping in overcrowded, dirty rooms without any blankets.
-Wounded soldiers often arrived with diseases like typhus, cholera, and dysentery.
+Wounded soldiers often arrived with diseases like typhus, cholera and dysentery.
 She saw that more men died from these diseases than from their injuries.
 Often, the soldiers were not even given food and medicine to help them get better.

 the lady with a lamp